Publication Ethics

 Ownership: For all contributions published in the PME proceedings, the copyright and licensing remains with the author.

-Management: All proceedings of past annual PME conferences are open access and available for download from the Current and Past proceedings webpage in the IGPME website: https://www.igpme.org/publications/current-proceedings/
+Management: All proceedings of past annual PME conferences are open access and available for download from the Current and Past proceedings webpage in the PME website: https://www.igpme.org/publications/current-proceedings/

 All papers are published through PME, annually, just before each conference is held.